Live Event Preparations

 Equipment

-We carefully selected our equipment based around getting the best quality footage without sacrificing mobility.
+We carefully selected our equipment based on getting the best quality footage without sacrificing mobility.
 So the Sony A7S was chosen with a body-mounted rig and follow focus to allow us a steady handheld image with the mobility required when moving around a large convention centre.

 Sound was recorded with a shotgun mic on a boom pole, into a mixer, which was then channelled into the mounted Sony audio input.